Happy-Ferret/singletron/README.md

 This is a thin wrapper around [`node-ipc`](https://github.com/RIAEvangelist/node-ipc) to simplify inter-process communication among Electron apps.
 The main aim is to allow apps to share a single instance of Electron, to minimize memory foot-print.

+Currently, this is just a proof-of-concept, and not meant for production use.
+Please refer to [on-going discussion in the Electron repo](https://github.com/electron/electron/issues/673) about sharing a runtime among apps.

 ## Usage

 For a working demonstration, see [singletron-example](https://github.com/eliot-akira/singletron-example).